locokun/GSMO/README.md

 pip install -r requirements.txt
 ```

-4. Download the dataset from Zenodo and extract it into a `data` folder in your project directory.
+4. Download the dataset from [the google drive](https://drive.google.com/drive/folders/1pd-37LSp8pW4bp-QdFz20LaxRwEHArIt?usp=sharing) and extract it into a `data` folder in your project directory.

-5. Download the evaluation results from Zenodo and extract it into a `result` folder in your project directory.
+5. Download the evaluation results from [the google drive](https://drive.google.com/drive/folders/1pd-37LSp8pW4bp-QdFz20LaxRwEHArIt?usp=sharing) and extract it into a `result` folder in your project directory.

 ## 🔑 Usage